SaiShivani91/projectml/README.md

 # Model Deployment:

 The web application is developed using Flask.
 The model is successfully deployed using AWS Elastic Beanstalk and codepipeline.
-This two were helpful in creating the required environment and creating the pipeline connecting the environment and source code for the application deployment.
+This two were helpful in creating the required environment and creating the pipeline connecting the environment and source code for the application deployment enabling the continuous delivery (CD).